Quicr/laps/docs/peering.md

 ### Announcement Information

 MoQT announce of namespace tuple and name are advertised in `announce_info` messages.
-Only the hash of each namespace item and name are advertised. `announce_info` is advertised to all peers from Stub relays only.
+Only the hash of each namespace item and name are advertised. `announce_info` is advertised to all peers **from Stub relays only**.
 Announce information is not used by the other relays because they have all subscribe information.
 Stubs do not have all subscribes, so the o-relay needs the announce info so that it can send only the subscribes matching the announces to the stub.